ssstier/discord-bot/README.md

-A discord bot with several features including image fetching, stock data, ICMP requests, and text messaging.
+A discord bot with several features including image fetching, stock data, GPT-4, Dall-E 2, and text messaging.

-To implement this bot in your disord server, you should enter valid values in the .env files.
+To implement this bot in your disord server, you should enter configuration values in the .env file.